On Balancing Bias and Variance in Unsupervised Multi-Source-Free Domain Adaptation: Related Work

-\textbf{Source-free Domain Adaptation} However, all the methods mentioned above require source data and cannot be directly applied to the data-free setting.
-To this end, recent efforts have been made to tackle the source-free problem.
+\textbf{Source-free Domain Adaptation:} All the methods mentioned above require source data and cannot be directly applied to the data-free setting, and recent efforts have been made to tackle the source-free problem. \citep{xia2021adaptive} constructs a target-specific classifier to mitigate the domain discrepancy.
 Adversarial learning-based methods utilize generative models by either generating new samples from the source domain~\citep{kurmi2021domain} or generating labeled samples from target distribution by conditional GAN~\citep{li2020model}.
-Another popular strategy is using the pseudo-labeling technique. \citet{liang2020we} uses self-supervised pseudo-labeling and maximizes the mutual information loss.
-Similarly, \citet{kim2020domain} proposes a confidence-based filtering method to further improve the quality of pseudo-labels.
+Another strategy is using the pseudo-labeling technique. \citep{liang2020we} uses self-supervised pseudo-labeling and maximizes the mutual information loss.
+Similarly, \citep{kim2020domain} proposes a confidence-based filtering method to further improve the quality of pseudo-labels.

-\textbf{Multi-source-free Domain Adaptation} To overcome both the data-free and multi-source challenges, \citet{ahmed2021unsupervised} uses a self-supervised pseudo-labeling method based on the SFDA algorithm in \citep{liang2020we}, and combines the source models using trainable domain weights.
+\textbf{Multi-source-free Domain Adaptation:} To overcome both data-free and multi-source challenges, \citep{ahmed2021unsupervised} adapts the self-supervised pseudo-labeling method in \citep{liang2020we} to the multi-source setting.
 Similarly, \citep{dong2021confident} also focuses on improving the pseudo-labeling algorithm with a confident-anchor-induced pseudo-label generator.
-However, both these methods ignore the fact that pseudo-labels are inevitably noisy, and incorrect pseudo-labels will induce bias in training.
+Other works focus on designing new training objectives, including~\citep{yang2021exploiting, yang2021generalized} that proposes a nearest-neighbor-based regularizer to encourage prediction consistency, and~\citep{kundu2022balancing} that designs new data augmentation techniques to balance the discriminability and transferability trade-off for source free domain adaptation.
+In contrast to many prior works that are often ad-hoc and lack theoretical justification, our work aims to design novel MSFDA algorithms by analyzing the MSFDA problem using information-theoretical tools.
+While \citep{dong2021confident} also conducts theoretical analysis, their results require specific assumptions, such as the meta-assumption of the data distribution.
+Our theoretical result is more general and does not require additional assumptions regarding the data distribution or models.